-In order to encourage people to take up the serious study of wildlife, Biological Recording in Scotland (BRISC) and Glasgow Natural History Society (GNHS) are offering seven bursaries to anyone living in Scotland to cover some of the costs of attending a suitable training course in 2016.
+In order to encourage people to take up the serious study of wildlife, BRISC (Biological Recording in Scotland), GNHS (Glasgow Natural History Society), SNH (Scottish Natural Heritage), the Inverness Botany Group and the Malloch Society are together offering bursaries towards attending a training course in natural history field studies.
 Up to £200 or 75% of the cost of the course, whichever is lowest, is on offer to successful candidates.

-In return the recipients of the bursaries will be asked to write a short article for BRISC Recorder News, and/or the GNHS Newsletter.
-For guidance on eligible courses and how to apply please download either application form (.rtf) or application form (.doc).
+In return the recipients of the bursaries will be asked to write a short article for BRISC Recorder News, and/or the GNHS Newsletter and undertake a 5min presentation at the Annual Conference.

 Application for the bursaries closes on 31st January 2019.